MallocArray/Unifi-OracleCloud/README.md

 https://www.oracle.com/cloud/free/

 Oracle uses "stacks" that automates the provisioning of an environment using Terraform.
-Using only a single zip file, a Unifi Controller can be provisioned quickly with very little interraction.
+Using only a single zip file, a Unifi Controller can be provisioned quickly with very little interaction.

 ## Configuration
 1) Download the .zip file.